 In many cases, voice searches are performed whenever people are looking for quick answers and information about the local area.
 They pull out their device and ask Siri or Google for directions or information on the nearest restaurant, bar, or shop.

-As leading assistants are integrated with Google Maps, businesses can use voice search marketing to increase their local search presence.
-This combination of voice search marketing and location technology allows people to perform more accurate searches, triggering a massive 900% surge in “near me” voice searches in the past two years.
+As leading assistants are integrated with Google Maps, businesses can use this to increase their local search presence.
+This combination of voice marketing and location technology allows people to perform more accurate searches, triggering a massive 900% surge in “near me” voice searches in the past two years.

-4. Voice Search Changes the Way People Get Their Search Results
+4. It Changes the Way People Get Their Search Results

 Featured Snippets are ever-more popular, with more businesses seeking to find ways to get their website into those coveted answer boxes above the organic search results.
 Features like these have crushed organic click traffic by almost 40%, which is a tough break for content creators.